A new model to support the primary market.

 Nope.
 We know that auction results do not always reflect the primary market—for good or otherwise—and we want the focus to stay on supporting the participating artists regardless of the outcome.
 Greenhouse Auctions does not post any of the results on our website or submit them to any public databases.

 After the buyer has paid in full and their payment has cleared, we hold the funds in escrow and introduce the seller and the buyer.
-Greenhouse will provide shipping options through ARTA Shipping, although the seller and the buyer may pursue other options if they wish.
+Greenhouse will provide shipping options through a third-party provider, although the seller and the buyer may pursue other options if they wish.
 Once the artwork has shipped—or picked up by the buyer—Greenhouse pays out the seller.

 what does that mean for the seller?